daskeyboard/daskeyboard-applet--flight-price-watcher/README.md

 # Q Applet: Flight Price Watcher

-This applet will help you find the best flight prices.
+This applet will help the user find the best flight prices.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--fly-me)

 ## Example

 Displays a notification on Das Keyboard Q series according to the price of the flight.
 First, the user has to set a threshold for his flight.
+The threshold will allow the user to set an average price he doesn't want to exceed.
 In order to do it he has to go on the skyscanner website and check the average price of the selected flight.
 Then, he will be able to set it on the designated input.
-The selected keyboard key will be green or yellow if the price of the flight is under the threshold and orange or red if not.
+The selected keyboard key will be green or yellow if the price of the flight is under the selected average price and orange or red if not.
 When the user will load the applet, the first price collected by the API will be saved in the store during 24 hours and it will be compared to the prices collected every minute.
 Thereby the user will be able to follow the evolution of the price of his flight for a 24 hours period.
-Incase the price of the flight is under the threshold: if the price collected every minute is under the price saved in the store the key will be green, otherwise it will be yellow.
+Incase the price of the flight is under the selected average price: if the price collected every minute is under the price saved in the store the key will be green, otherwise it will be yellow.
-Incase the price of the flight is above the threshold: if the price collected every minute is under the price saved in the store the key will be orange, otherwise it will be red.
+Incase the price of the flight is above the selected average price: if the price collected every minute is under the price saved in the store the key will be orange, otherwise it will be red.

 ![Flight Price Watcher on a Das Keyboard Q](assets/image.png "Flight Price Watcher result")